Upgrade .NET Core RC to 1.0

 Published 20 Apr 2016

-With the release of Visual Studio Code 1.0, I decided to upgrade the .NET Core software I had installed to the latest version.
-However, the older versions were not properly replaced when upgrading, which did cause Visual Studio Code and Omnisharp to behave quite strange.
+With the release of Visual Studio Code 1.0, I decided to upgrade .NET Core to the latest version.
+However, the older version was not properly replaced when upgrading, which did cause Visual Studio Code and Omnisharp to behave quite strange.

 At first, the project seemed to run without any problems.
 However, when I opened it in Visual Studio Code, I immediately received warnings that the project could not load, that the project missed an .sln file, that Omnisharp could not find the “default” runtime etc. etc.

 After investigating this strange behavior, I found that older versions of dnx and dnvm were not properly installed and conflicted with the new setup.